nagyist/tao-user-guide/src/groups/exporting-groups.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/naLtcBbb_Hs?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 4:** Select the location on which to export your group file, and then save.
+**Step 4:** Select the location on which to export your Group file, and then save.

-The group metadata will then be available to transfer either by data storage device or over a computer network.
-The next step in the transfer is to import the item onto the desired computer.
+The Group metadata will then be available to transfer either by data storage device or over a computer network.
+The next step in the transfer is [to import the Group file][i_0050] onto the desired computer.